lokopobit/generate_faces_DL/README.md

 Jupyter notebook flow:

-- Get the data
+- Get the data.
-- Pre-process the data
+- Pre-process the data.